luizbgomide/sovereign/spells.md

 ### Form Tunnel - Level 2
 A passage is carved through natural stone or earth, forming a tunnel up to twenty feet long per caster level and up to ten feet wide and tall.

-The caster can cause the earth to compress and pack itself so as to stabilize the tunnel even in very sandy or burdened soil, or they can allow it to collapse naturally if burdened by some large structure or unstable surroundings.
+The caster ca cause the earth to compress and pack itself so as to stabilize the tunnel even in very sandy or burdened soil, or they can allow it to collapse naturally if burdened by some large structure or unstable surroundings.

 This spell can function against worked stone, but the length of the tunnel is much shorter, being only two feet per level.
 Magical stone or earth cannot be altered by this spell.
 The caster has basic control over the direction and interior features of the tunnel, and can form stairs or other simple structures within it.